-It shall be the responsibility of the Conservation Authorities collectively, through Conservation Ontario, to monitor the effectiveness of the Class EA process to ensure sound environmental planning for remedial flood and erosion control projects and to ensure that the Class EA remains current and relevant.
+It shall be the responsibility of the Conservation Authorities collectively, through CO, to monitor the effectiveness of the Class EA process to ensure sound environmental planning for remedial flood and erosion control projects and to ensure that the Class EA remains current and relevant.

-The Class EA process is a self assessment process and it is the responsibility of the proponent Conservation

-Authority project manager to ensure that the planning process as set out in the Class EA document is undertaken.
-If concerns arise regarding the effectiveness of the Class EA process in addressing such things as, but not limited to, protection of the environment or participation in the process then the Conservation Authority must raise these concerns with Conservation Ontario for collective discussion and resolution.
-If deficiencies are noted, Conservation Ontario shall undertake to address the issue by amending the Class EA document (Section 11.0) either immediately or at the time of the five year review.
+The Class EA process is a self assessment process and it is the responsibility of the Conservation Authority project manager to ensure that the planning process as set out in the Class EA document is undertaken.
+If concerns arise regarding the effectiveness of the Class EA process in addressing such things as, but not limited to, protection of the environment or participation in the process then the Conservation Authority must raise these concerns with CO for collective discussion and resolution.
+If deficiencies are noted, CO shall undertake to address the issue by amending the Class EA document (Section 11.0) either immediately or at the time of the five year review.

-On an annual basis, Conservation Ontario will compile information on the projects that have been undertaken in accordance with this Class EA.
+On an annual basis, CO will compile information on the projects that have been undertaken in accordance with this Class EA.
 An Annual Effectiveness Monitoring Report will be produced to determine:

-- the number and types of projects initiated, planned and/or implemented in accordance with this Class EA: - the problems that are experienced at the Class EA project level; and, - the degree of effectiveness of the Class EA planning and design process in enabling environmental protection and encouraging participation.
+- the number and types of projects initiated, planned and/or implemented in accordance with this Class EA; - the problems that are experienced at the Class EA project level; and, - the degree of effectiveness of the Class EA planning and design process in enabling environmental protection and encouraging participation.

-The effectiveness of the Class EA will be identified by proponent Conservation Authorities directly with Conservation Ontario and/or through the "Proponent Conservation Authority Evaluation Form" (Appendix F).
-Conservation Ontario will submit the Annual Effectiveness Monitoring Report to the MOE's Director of the Environmental Assessment and Approvals Branch ("Director").
+The effectiveness of the Class EA will be identified by Conservation Authorities directly with CO and/or through the "Proponent Conservation Authority Evaluation Form" (Appendix F).
+CO will submit the Annual Effectiveness Monitoring Report to the MOE's Director of the EAB ("Director").
 This annual report will be submitted no later than January 31 for projects initiated, planned and/or implemented during the previous calendar year.
-Conservation Ontario will provide MOE with the following information:
+The annual report will be made publicly available by posting on CO website.
+CO will provide MOE with the following information: